brunorilla/satish/README.md

 # satish

-eCommerce solution using MVC architechture with .NET Core Framework
+eCommerce solution using MVC architecture with .NET Core Framework